particle-iot/maker-kit-workshop/content/docs/ch3.md

 ![](./images/03/setup-required.png)

 5. Now we need to add an event we cant to capture, and some of the details from our event hub.
-For the event name, use `env-sensors`.
+For the event name, use `temp`, which is the name of the publish event we set-up in the last module.
 The "IoT Hub Name" should be the unique name you used earlier.
 The "Shared Policy Name" will be `workshop-policy` and the "Shared Policy Key" is the primary key you copied in step #10.
+In the Device dropdown, select the name of your Photon.

 ![](./images/03/integration-details.png)